-The primary use of the service assistant is when a node is in service state.
-The node cannot be active as part of a clustered system while it is in service state.
+The primary use of the service assistant is when a node canister in the control enclosure is in service state.
+The node canister cannot be active as part of a system while it is in service state.

-Attention: Perform service actions on nodes only when directed to do so by the fix procedures.
+Attention: Perform service actions on node canisters only when directed to do so by the fix procedures.
 If used inappropriately, the service actions that are available through the service assistant can cause loss of access to data or even data loss.

-The node might be in service state because it has a hardware issue, has corrupted data, or has lost its configuration data.
+The node canister might be in service state because it has a hardware issue, has corrupted data, or has lost its configuration data.

-Use the service assistant when you cannot access the management GUI to run the recommended actions or because the recommended action directs you to use the service assistant.
+Use the service assistant in the following situations:

+- When you cannot access the system from the management GUI and you cannot access the storage Storwize V7000 to run the recommended actions - When the recommended action directs you to use the service assistant.

-The management GUI operates only when there is an online clustered system.
-Use the service assistant if you are unable to create a clustered system or if both node canisters in an enclosure are in service state.
+The storage system management GUI operates only when there is an online system.
+Use the service assistant if you are unable to create a system or if both node canisters in a control enclosure are in service state.

 The service assistant does not provide any facilities to help you service expansion enclosures.
-Always service the expansion enclosures using the management GUI.
+Always service the expansion enclosures by using the management GUI.